databrickslabs/migrate/README.md

 > **Note on User Migration:**
 > During user / group import, users will be notified of the new workspace and account by default.
 > To disable this behavior, please contact your Databricks account team.

+> **Note on Repos:**
+> Private repos cannot be imported.
+These should be added manually using the original user credentials.

 ---